dnelson-1901/greasemonkey-scripts/README.md

 Misc greasemonkey scripts, available here for easy remote syncing.

-* amazon: highlights sponsored products with a yellow background
+* amazon: highlights sponsored products with a yellow background and border

-* gmail: collapse a whole lot of whitespace
+* gmail: collapses a whole lot of whitespace, ensures that plaintext messages use monospace font

-* outlook: collapase a whole lot of whitespace - doubles the number of maessages visible in folder views
+* outlook: collapses a whole lot of whitespace - doubles the number of messages visible in folder views!